 But we know some questions still remain.
 That’s why we’ve created this FTC Eyeglass Rule (Ophthalmic Practice Rules) Q&A to help clear up any confusion and get you the answers you need!

-What should a prescription include?
+What should an eyeglass prescription include?

 The Rule defines a prescription as “the written specifications for lenses for eyeglasses which are derived from a refractive eye examination,” including all information required by state law.
 Most states require these key details: